Modification of a Lie-algebra-based approach and its application to asymptotic symmetries on a Killing horizon: Covariant phase space method

 Let us briefly review the covariant phase space method developed in \cite{1987thyg.book..676C,Crnkovic_1988,Lee_Wald_1990,Wald_1993,Iyer_Wald_1994,Iyer_Wald_1995,Wald_Zoupas_2000}, which will be adopted in the rest of this paper.
 This method enables us to investigate and construct the algebra of the charges in an independent way of the choice of a local coordinate system.

 We here focus on the gravitational system without any matter field.
 The Einstein-Hilbert action with the cosmological constant $\Lambda$ is given by

 where $\int_\mathcal{M}\dd^{D}x$ denotes the integral over a $D$-dimensional spacetime $\mathcal{M}$, $g$ and $R$ are the determinant of the metric $g_{\mu\nu}$ and the Ricci scalar, respectively.
-The variation of the integrant is decomposed into two parts as
+The variation of the integrand is decomposed into two parts as

 where $G_{\mu\nu}$ is the Einstein tensor defined by

 while $\Theta$ is called the pre-symplectic potential, which is defined by